iviviano/Algorithms/Grading/HW5.md

 Honor Code:

 Environment notes:
-- Your implementation of `env-lookup` works
+- Your implementation of `env-lookup` works but is bad Racket style.
+It would be preferred to use recursion or a higher order function to iterate over both the list of symbols and values at the same time.

 Parsing notes:
 -